uxtely/js-utils/static-pages-bundler/README.md

 ## HTML Template
-Optionally, you can create an HTML template.
+Optionally, you can use an HTML template.
 For example, to handle the common header, navigation, and footer.

 ## Assets and CSP